| Joseph's CoatMain Points to

 3. How did Reuben plan to save Joseph?

-4. What did the brothers see coming that made them change their plans?
+4. What did the brothers see coming that made them change their

 5. How much money did the brothers get for selling Joseph?